 Softball Australia's Member Protection Policy has been developed in conjunction with the ASC.
-The cooperation of Member States, associations and clubs to effectively communicate and implement this Policy across all members is critical.
+The cooperation of Member States, Associations and Clubs to effectively communicate and implement this Policy across all members is critical.
 Softball Australia takes all matters in relation to member protection seriously and will educate, enforce and assist with its delivery and implementation.

 Member Protection Information Officers (MPIO) are appointed in each Member State to deal with complaints.
 MPIOs are trained to be the first point of contact for a person reporting a complaint under, or a breach of the Policy.

-Softball Australia recognises the outstanding contributions its members make to Softball through the presentation of awards and nomination for Australian and international awards, including:
+Softball Australia recognises the outstanding contributions its members make to softball through the presentation of awards and nomination for Australian and international awards, including:

-The Member Recognition Policy setsout the criteria and procedure for making these Awards.
+The Member Recognition Policy sets out the criteria and procedure for making these Awards.

 Softball Australia’s Pregnancy Guidelines have been prepared to assist in managing issues involving pregnancy amongst Softball players and officials.
 These Guidelines are based on the ASC's Pregnancy Guidelines which supports the position that the person in question should be given the opportunity to decide for herself, in consultation with her medical advisers, whether or not to participate in sport whilst pregnant.

-These general guidelines examine how risk management can be applied to an organisation and its activities.
+This Policy examine how risk management can be applied to an organisation and its activities.
 In all cases a risk management plan must be specific to the particular Member States, Association or Club.

 Risk management is a procedure to reduce potential legal liability.
 It is a proactive system which attempts to identify and address potential problem areas before they actually lead to reactively defending legal proceedings.
 The aim is a safer environment and "legally safer" operational procedures.
 Education of all people involved, their acceptance of the importance of risk management, and open communication of ideas is vital to a risk management plan’s success.